SteganoBackdoor: Stealthy and Data-Efficient Backdoor Attacks on Language Models: Introduction

 \section{Introduction}

-Backdoor attacks compromise machine learning models during training by injecting poisoned data (trigger-containing inputs paired with attacker-controlled outputs) into clean training data~\cite{goldblum2022dataset}.
-At inference time, the poisoned model behaves normally on clean inputs, but consistently produces the attacker-specified output whenever the trigger is present.
-This threat, also known as the Neural Trojan~\cite{Liu_2017} or hidden-trigger poisoning attack~\cite{281342}, has been repeatedly demonstrated in transformer-based NLP models.
-To encourage the development of stronger data-curation detection mechanisms, much of the recent research has focused on designing increasingly stealthy attacks to anticipate realistic adversaries.
+Data-poisoning backdoor attacks~\cite{dai2019backdoorattacklstmbasedtext, gu2019badnetsidentifyingvulnerabilitiesmachine} compromise models by injecting poisoned training examples (hereafter referred to as poisons) that associate triggers with a target output.
+During inference, the poisoned model behaves normally on clean inputs but produces the target output when the trigger appears~\cite{li2021hiddenbackdoorshumancentriclanguage, goldblum2022dataset}.
+Such attacks, also known as neural trojans or hidden-trigger poisoning~\cite{Liu_2017,281342}, have been demonstrated across transformer models.
+In response to defensive advances, red-teaming work has focused on designing stealthier poisoning methods to demonstrate plausible attack mechanisms and test data-curation defenses.

-Early NLP backdoor work began with practical and semantically-plausible triggers, such as entity-based phrases (e.g., ``James Bond''), that could realistically appear in user queries~\cite{Chen}.
-Over time, however, the field's pursuit of benchmark-level stealth against defenses pushed research toward pairing backdoor behaviors with stylized artifacts or token-level perturbations, which have little grounding as plausible triggers and are unlikely to arise in real-user inputs~\cite{du-etal-2024-backdoor, cheng-etal-2025-synghost}.
-In contrast, semantically-meaningful triggers remain the most relevant attack surface in practical NLP settings.
-If adversaries were to poison widely-deployed models with such triggers tied to recognizable topics, it could alter public perception, erode trust, or propagate misinformation~\cite{wan2023poisoninglanguagemodelsinstruction}.